The Best Nylon / Classical Guitar Strings 2023

 Nylon vs. Classical Strings: Is There a Difference?

 Nylon and classical guitar strings are the same.
-There’s not a type of string which is considered to be the classical guitar string.
+There’s no type of string that is considered to be the classical guitar string.
 Rather, players use a variety of different types (we’ll go into these different types in more depth below) based on their preferences and what works well with their instrument.

 With that being said, even flamenco players use a variety of different strings.
 If you’re looking to play flamenco guitar strings designed for that genre are a good place to start, but they aren’t your only option.